mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

   - Reviewed and followed up on installation project
   - Updated [projects](/en/projects) page with a bit more detail on our workflow.
   - Simplified [project template](/en/projects/template) to be more in line with the new workflow.
+  - Followed up on Shrey's project.
 - **Regular comms**
 	- Followed up on various GitHub issues
 	- Caught up with email
 - **Team management**
 	- Cleaned up and expanded agenda for tomorrow's weekly meeting.
 	- Updated meeting agenda item template.
+- **Fundraising**
+	- 1:1 with Geoffrey to get advice on the upcoming meeting

 ## 2023-07-17
 - **Management & administration**